 The difference is not huge but faster charging is always good, right?
 According to MacRumors, you can get around 6% more battery within 30 minutes with a 7.5 Watts charge compared to a 5 Watts.

-I personally don’t mind a 5 Watts charge because I only use my Belkin BOOST UP Wireless Charging pad (check our review out) when I go to bed.
+I personally don’t mind a 5 Watts charge because I only use my Belkin BOOST UP Wireless Charging pad (check the review out) when I go to bed.
 But if you use it regularly or on a car, you’d definitely want your phone to be charged as fast as it can.

 So how do you get the 7.5 Watts wireless charging on your new iPhone X?
 Well: